-For the attack to work, the attacker must identify the current tone frequency.
-For this, we exploit the deterministic nature of the examined MCPR implementation: ($i$)~The MCPR measurement is always preceded by consistent transmit-receive patterns, allowing to identify the beginning of the tone exchange from analyzing the relay's power detector output signals. ($ii$)~The MCPR tone exchange is a linearly increasing frequency sweep with step size~$f_\mathrm{step}$, \ie, $f_i = f_{i-1} + f_\mathrm{step}$.
+To identify the current tone frequency, we exploit the deterministic nature of the examined MCPR implementation: ($i$)~The MCPR measurement is always preceded by consistent transmit-receive patterns, allowing to identify the beginning of the tone exchange from analyzing the relay's power detector output signals. ($ii$)~The MCPR tone exchange is a linear frequency sweep with step size~$f_\mathrm{step}$, \ie, $f_i = f_{i-1} + f_\mathrm{step}$.
 Thus, the attacker can easily infer the current tone frequency from counting the number of transmissions.

 We repeat the MCPR procedure with and without the outlined amplitude manipulation attack as well as in a legitimate scenario.
-For all three cases, we plot the histograms of Euclidean distances of channel measurements in Figure~\ref{fig:relay_equalize}.
+For all three cases, we plot the histograms of Euclidean distances of channel measurements in Fig.~\ref{fig:relay_equalize}.
 The distributions for the non-adversarial and the equalized relay settings are in complete agreement and are barely distinguishable.
 This demonstrates the effectiveness of the proposed equalization scheme to prevent attack detection from examining channel reciprocity.
 Overall, channel reciprocity can be helpful in thwarting naive attacks.
 However, we conclude that it only increases the attack difficulty, and thus, skilled attackers will be able to overcome this hurdle, as previously discussed and now demonstrated.